StudioNirin/unmanic-plugins/source/convert_multichan_audio_to_stereo/description.md

 #### <span style="color:blue">set_2ch_stream_as_default</span>
 Sets the 2 channel stream to be the default stream

-#### <span style="color:blue">default_lang</span>
-if the preceeding option is selected, this option becomes visible and you must indicate a language of an existing multichannel stream which, when converted to
-2channel, will marked as a default audio stream

 #### <span style="color:blue">normalize_2_channel_stream</span>
 selecting this option will apply a normalization filter to the 2 channel aac streams.
 This is useful when converting multichannel to 2 channel as what is